joshnishikawa/MIDIcontroller/README.txt

   - True (channel pressure) aftertouch
   - Support for piezos

-  2.1.0 - Split read() and send() functions.
+  2.1.2 - new afterTouchValue for MIDInote, MIDIchannel is now a byte 2.1.0 - Split read() and send() functions.
 MIDI channel is now user selectable 2.0.6 - Fixed a bug preventing poly CC to return to zero after note off.
   2.0.5 - Added a condition to prevent many double note triggers.